TabbyML/tabby/README.md

 ### What is the difference between `intra_threads` and `inter_threads`?

 * `intra_threads` is the number of OpenMP threads that is used per translation: increase this value to decrease the latency.
-* `inter_threads` is the maximum number of translations executed in parallel: increase this value to increase the throughput (this will also increase the memory usage as some internal buffers are duplicated for thread safety).
+* `inter_threads` is the maximum number of CPU translations executed in parallel: increase this value to increase the throughput.
+Even though the model data are shared, this execution mode will increase the memory usage as some internal buffers are duplicated for thread safety.

 The total number of computing threads launched by the process is summarized by this formula: